 At the community college level, 2-year associate's degrees such as the Associate of Applied Science (AAS), Associate of Science (AS) or Associate of Arts (AA) are available in a range of fields such as exercise and sport science, sport management, physical education, adventure sports leadership, and physical fitness.
 Universities may have associate's-to-bachelor's articulation agreements with certain community colleges, which allows college graduates to transfer their earned credits toward a bachelor's degree.
 Many of the bachelor's programs can also lead into master's and doctorate degrees.

 So what do you study in these programs?
-Exercise physiology, for instance, covers human physiology, general chemistry, organic chemistry, physics, kinesiology, and biomechanics.
-Graduates often go on from their bachelor's into medical or dental school, physical therapy, nursing, pharmacy, or nutrition.
-Athletic trainers' bachelor's degrees may cover subjects such as pre-medical sciences, kinesiology, exercise physiology, biology, exercise science and physical education.
+Exercise physiology, for instance, covers human physiology, general chemistry, organic chemistry, physics, kinesiology and biomechanics.
+Graduates often go on from their bachelor's into medical or dental school, physical therapy, nursing, pharmacy or nutrition.
+Athletic trainers' bachelor's degrees may cover subjects such as premedical sciences, kinesiology, exercise physiology, biology, exercise science and physical education.
 All certified or licensed athletic trainers must have a bachelor's or master's degree from an accredited institution in order to work as athletic trainers.
-Students are then eligible for national certification by the National Association of Athletic Trainers (NATA) Board of Certification.
+Students can then pursue national certification from the National Association of Athletic Trainers (NATA) Board of Certification.

 You also need certification in order to become a personal trainer or Certified Fitness Trainer (CFT).
 However, these certifications can be obtained through a less academic route, such as personal training home study courses offered by professional associations.
 These non-academic educational options also offer several other kinds of health fitness certifications, such as health/ fitness instructor, exercise specialist and registered clinical exercise physiologist.